ThreeSixes/js8cli/README.md

 `-d` prevents JS8Call from sending the message allowing the user to choose when to send it.

+### To send an e-mail via APRS using EMAIL-2:

+`js8cli aprsemail --to jane@doe.com --msg "Hello, Jane."`

+Where `--to` specifies an e-mail address, and `--msg` is the message content you wish to send.

+Optional arguments:

+`-d` prevents JS8Call from sending the message allowing the user to choose when to send it.

 ### To send an SMS via APRS using SMSGTE:

 `js8cli aprssms --to 5555555555 --msg "Hello, world."`